 - 1. DO read this instruction manual before lighting your first fire. - 2.
 DO burn seasoned wood fuel or densified fuel logs or a combination of densified fuel logs and wood fuel. - 3.
 DO operate the fireplace with the door fully closed.
 If the door is left partly open, gas and flame can be drawn out of the fireplace opening, creating both fire and smoke hazards. - 4.
 DO keep all combustible materials (furniture, firewood, etc.) at least 4' away from the front of the fireplace. - 5.
 This fireplace needs periodic inspection and repair for proper operation.
+It is against federal regulations to operate this wood heater in a manner inconsistent with operating instructions in this manual.
 DO learn to properly use it and maintain it. - 6.
 DO have at least one smoke detector on each level of the house and at least one carbon monoxide detector. - 7.
 To avoid glass breakage, DO NOT slam the fireplace door. - 8.
 DO NOT ever use gasoline, gasoline-type lantern fuel, kerosene, charcoal lighter fluid or similar liquids to start or freshen up a fire in this fireplace.
 Keep all such liquids well away from the fireplace while it is in use. - 9.
 DO NOT overfire the fireplace.
 If you are unable to slow down the burn rate of the fire or if the chimney connector behind the top louver glows red, you are overfiring the fireplace. - 10.
 DO NOT use a fireplace grate or other products not specified for use with this fireplace. - 11.
 The burn rates are set by the manual air control at the factory.
 DO NOT tamper with the air control.
 DO NOT install a flue damper that would allow you to reduce the chimney draft and thus slow the minimum burn rate. - 12.
 To avoid damaging the fireplace, DO NOT operate it in a manner inconsistent with the operating instructions in this manual. - 13.
-DO NOT install an insert in this fireplace.

-◆ NOTE: We strongly recommend that our products be installed and serviced by professionals who are certified by the National Fireplace Institute in the U.S. or by Wood Energy Technology Transfer Inc. in Canada.
+DO NOT install an insert in this fireplace. - ◆ NOTE: We strongly recommend that our products be installed and serviced by professionals who are certified by Wood Energy Technology Transfer Inc. in Canada.